-- 4.2 High-strength, monolithic advanced ceramic materials are generally characterized by small grain sizes (<50 $\mu m)$ and bulk densities near the theoretical density.
-These materials are candidates for load-bearing structural applications requiring high degrees of wear and corrosion resistance, and high-temperature strength.
-Although flexural test methods are commonly used to evaluate strength of advanced ceramics, the non uniform stress distribution in a flexure specimen limits the volume of material subjected to the maximum applied stress at fracture.
-Uniaxially-loaded tensile strength tests may provide information on strength-limiting flaws from a greater volume of uniformly stressed material. - 4.3 Cyclic fatigue by its nature is a probabilistic phenomenon as discussed in STP 91A and STP 588.(1,2)7 In addition, the strengths of advanced ceramics are probabilistic in nature.
-Therefore, a sufficient number of test specimens at each testing condition is required for statistical analysis and design, with guidelines for sufficient numbers provided in STP 91A, (1) STP 588, (2) and Practice E 739.
-The many different tensile specimen geometries available for cyclic fatigue testing may result in variations in the measured cyclic fatigue behavior of a particular material due to differences in the volume or surface area of material in the gage section of the test specimens. - 4.4 Tensile cyclic fatigue tests provide information on the material response under fluctuating uniaxial tensile stresses.
-Uniform stress states are required to effectively evaluate any non-linear stress-strain behavior which may develop as the result of cumulative damage processes (for example, microcracking, cyclic fatigue crack growth, etc.). - 4.5 Cumulative damage processes due to cyclic fatigue may be influenced by testing mode, testing rate (related to frequency), differences between maximum and minimum force (R or A), effects of processing or combinations of constituent materials, or environmental influences, or both.
-Other factors that influence cyclic fatigue behaviour are: void or porosity content, methods of test specimen preparation or fabricationtest specimen conditioning, test environment, force or strain, limits during cycling, wave shapes (that is, sinusoidal, trapezoidal, etc.), and failure mode.
+- similar but possibly less-demanding applications.
+Although flexural test methods are commonly used to evaluate the mechanical behavior of monolithic advanced ceramics, the non-uniform stress distribution in a flexural test specimen in addition to dissimilar mechanical behavior in tension and compression for CFCCs leads to ambiguity of interpretation of test results obtained in flexure for CFCCs.
+Uniaxially-loaded tensile tests provide information on mechanical behavior for a uniformly stressed material. - 4.3 The cyclic fatigue behavior of CFCCs can have appreciable non-linear effects (for example, sliding of fibers within the matrix) which may be related to the heat transfer of the specimen to the surroundings.
+Changes in test temperature, frequency, and heat removal can affect test results.
+It may be desirable to measure the effects of these variables to more closely simulate end-use conditions for some specific application. - 4.4 Cyclic fatigue by its nature is a probabilistic phenomenon as discussed in STP 91A 8 and STP 588 9.
+In addition, the strengths of the brittle matrices and fibers of CFCCs are probabilistic in nature.
+Therefore, a sufficient number of test specimens at each testing condition is required for statistical analysis and design, with guidelines for sufficient numbers provided in STP 91A8, STP 5889, and Practice E 739.
+Studies to determine the influence of test specimen volume or surface area on cyclic fatigue strength distributions for CFCCs have not been completed.
+The many different tensile test specimen geometries available for cyclic fatigue testing may result in variations in the measured cyclic fatigue behavior of a particular material due to differences in the volume of material in the gage section of the test specimens. - 4.5 Tensile cyclic fatigue tests provide information on the material response under fluctuating uniaxial tensile stresses.
+Uniform stress states are required to effectively evaluate any nonlinear stress-strain behavior which may develop as the result of cumulative damage processes (for example, matrix microcracking, fiber/matrix debonding, delamination, cyclic fatigue crack growth, etc.) - 4.6 Cumulative damage due to cyclic fatigue may be influenced by testing mode, testing rate (related to frequency), differences between maximum and minimum force(R or A), effects of processing or combinations of constituent materials, and/or environmental influences (including test environment and pre-test conditioning), or both.
 Some of these effects may be consequences of stress corrosion or sub critical (slow) crack growth which can be difficult to quantify.
-In addition, surface or near-surface flaws introduced by the test specimen fabrication process (machining) may or may not be quantifiable by conventional measurements of surface texture.
-Therefore, surface effects (for example, as reflected in cyclic fatigue reduction factors as classified by Marin (3)) must be inferred from the results of numerous cyclic fatigue tests performed with test specimens having identical fabrication histories. - 4.6 The results of cyclic fatigue tests of specimens fabricated to standardized dimensions from a particular material or selected portions of a part, or both, may not totally represent the cyclic fatigue behavior of the entire, full-size end product or its in-service behavior in different environments.
+Other factors which may influence cyclic fatigue behavior are: matrix or fiber material, void or porosity content, methods of test specimen preparation or fabrication, volume percent of the reinforcement, orientation and stacking of the reinforcement, test specimen conditioning, test environment, force or strain limits during cycling, wave shapes (that is, sinusoidal, trapezoidal, etc.), and failure mode of the CFCC.